 - $25,000 property damage liability per accident

 Minimum coverage car insurance generally has lower premiums, but you may spend more out of pocket in the long run.
 Drivers who lease or finance their vehicle will likely be required to have full coverage insurance, including comprehensive and collision coverage, so that the lienholder can ensure enough coverage is available to repair or replace the vehicle in the event of an accident.
 Louisiana also has a fairly high uninsured motorist rate (11.7%), according to the Insurance Information Institute (Triple-I), so you may want to consider adding uninsured/underinsured motorist coverage to your policy.

 Here is how to find (and keep) cheap car insurance in Louisiana

-If you’re attempting to find and keep the cheapest car insurance in Louisiana, the following tips may be able to help.
+If you’re attempting to find and keep the cheapest car insurance in Louisiana, the following tips may help:

-- Maintain clean driving records: Car insurance providers look for clean driving records as an indicator that you aren’t risky to insure.
-If possible, you’ll want everyone on your policy to maintain clean driving records.
-If you do get a strike on your driving record, you may be able to enroll in a telematics program or defensive driving course, which could help you get affordable rates on your premium by proving to your insurance provider that you have safe driving habits.
+- Maintain clean driving records: Car insurance providers look for clean driving records as an indicator that you aren’t too risky to insure.
+This can also qualify you for discounts off your premium, such as a good driver discount.
+If you have some negative information on your MVR, you may be able to enroll in a usage-based telematics program or defensive driving course, which could help you get affordable rates on your policy by proving to your insurance provider that you have safe driving habits.

 Frequently asked questions